Treatment for melanoma

 Chemotherapy is a treatment using drugs that cure or control cancer.
 Chemotherapy is used to treat melanoma that has spread to other parts of the body at the time of diagnosis.
 It can also be given if the melanoma returns following the treatment.

 The chemotherapy drugs can be used on their own or together.
 Some of the drugs used are dacarbazine, vinblastine or cisplatin.
-See the booklet Understanding Chemotherapy, which you can download from our "Important cancer information booklets" list on the right hand side of this page, for more information on chemotherapy.
+See the booklet Understanding Chemotherapy and Other Cancer Drugs, which you can download from our "Publications about cancer treatment side effects" list on the right hand side of this page, for more information on chemotherapy.

 These treatments use the body’s immune system to fight cancer.
 One of the drugs used is called interferon.
 It is usually given as a small injection under your skin for a year or more.